Best Fitbit 2024

 Along with being able to use the best Fitbit bands, the Versa 4 also has a physical button on the side, as Fitbit got rid of the frustrating capacitive one.
 And as for health tracking, there are only three key differentiators between the Sense 2 and the Versa 4.
 You won't find a built-in skin temperature sensor, you can't use Fitbit's ECG app to check your heart rhythm, and you aren't able to use the EDA Scan app for stress management.

 The interface of the Versa 4 was also overhauled, giving it a look that falls more in line with Wear OS 3 compared to the old Fitbit UI.
-Google Maps and Wallet are also planned for a future update, but you won't find Assistant anywhere, instead being left to rely on Amazon Alexa if you want to have a digital assistant.
+Google Maps and Wallet are also now available, but you won't find Assistant anywhere, instead being left to rely on Amazon Alexa if you want to have a digital assistant.

 An argument could definitely be made for picking the Versa 4 over the Sense 2, especially with it being about $70 less expensive.
 But, we still feel as though the Sense 2 is the more well-rounded option if you want the best Fitbit watch.